 In 1980 Jean Wort moved to Fort Montgomery, New York, where she worked for West Point Tours.
 The following year, she, her husband John, and friends from the Town of Highlands Historical Society purchased MV Commander, which had run as a passenger ferry since 1917 from Sheepshead Bay to the Rockaways.
 They formed Hudson Highlands Cruises & Tours to provide excursions, parties and a floating classroom for school children.
 In 1983 Commander was chosen to lead the Brooklyn Bridge Centennial parade of boats, since it had operated out of the Brooklyn Navy Yard in World War I, towing barrage balloons to intercept German dirigibles.
 In 1999 Jean Wort sold Commander to Kathi Krom, who is still providing the same service.

 In 1986 Jean became a US citizen and obtained her 100 ton masters license.
 She loves the Hudson River and has worked to preserve its natural beauty, as a trustee or honorary director of the Hudson Highlands Land Trust, the Orange County Land Trust, the Nature Museum of the Hudson Highlands, the Orange County Citizens Foundation, the Fort Montgomery Battle Site and the Constitution Island Association.
 She has served on the Town of Highlands Planning Board and was appointed commissioner for Orange County for the Hudson Fulton Champlain Quadricentennial from 2002 to 2010.

 Jean Wort was a trustee of the National Maritime Historical Society from 1994 to 2002.
-In 2011 she returned to serve NMHS as a trustee and in 2012 was elected secretary.
+In 2011 she returned to serve NMHS as a trustee and in 2012 was elected secretary, retiring from that position in 2022.
 In November of 2016 Clearwater recognized her years of service, presenting her with its Spirit of the Hudson Award.